germanstack/github-guide/README.md

 # Individual

 Your individual code challenge completion sits on your GitHub account but it's required to be prefixed with `german` e.g `german-todo-app`.
 This makes sorting for your codes a lot easier from the large `todo-app` projects on GitHub.
 It is also expected of you to complete all challenges.
-These challenges are to better your skills as a developer, and hel you get used to the GitHub workflow.
+These challenges are to better your skills as a developer, and help you get used to the GitHub workflow.

 It is also expected every project follows the GitHub-workflow from `staging-to-development-before being merged into-master`.